Cherie Johnson: Writer

-In February 2020, the Cherie’s World Podcast interview with Big Daddy Kane went viral when Cherie’s co-host asked Big Daddy Kane, "Who is the Kobe Bryant of hip-hop?"
-Kane’s response was Eminem.

 Personal life

 Johnson joined Shadow Play Entertainment's literacy campaign, called "Take Time to Read", as the national spokesperson, sharing her thoughts on why reading is so important no matter what career people choose.
-She has said that her favorite artists are Prince and Dr. Dre.
+She has stated that her favorite musical artists are Prince and Dr. Dre.
 Johnson has also explained that she is a big sports fanatic; her favorite team is the Pittsburgh Steelers, and she is a fan of former NBA player Paul Pierce.
 During an interview, Johnson described herself as somewhat of a nerd and a homebody and that she loves to read, write, paint, eat and travel.
-She also explained she doesn't watch any TV or many movies, but she loves music and her family.
+She also stated she doesn't watch any TV nor many movies, but she loves music and her family.
 She has also stated she is somewhat of a "Twitter-holic" and is often tweeting.

 Johnson spends her free time working with many children's charities, and she is also on the Alzheimer's Association board.